-This resource examines Tehran’s methods at suppressing protests—like violence, detentions and executions, and obstruction of communications—focusing on (1) the current demonstrations, (2) protests in 2009 against the outcome of the disputed presidential election that year, and (3) protests by Iranian university students in 1999.
-Consistently, the regime has killed and injured protesters, detained and imprisoned them, and impeded Iranians’ access to the internet and social media.
+This resource examines Tehran’s methods at suppressing protests—like violence, detentions, executions, and obstruction of communications.
+It focuses on (1) demonstrations in 2017–19 against regime mismanagement and economic problems, (2) protests in 2009 against the outcome of the disputed presidential election that year, and (3) protests by Iranian university students in 1999.
+Consistently, the regime has killed and injured protesters; detained, imprisoned, and tortured them; and impeded Iranians’ access to the internet and social media.

-At least 21 Iranians have reportedly been killed in the current protests, though not all of them were demonstrators.
-Police in Tehran have reportedly used water cannons and tear gas to disperse demonstrators, while plainclothes officers have beaten women and men.
-State television said that “security forces” had used “strong resistance” to prevent purportedly armed protesters from taking control of police and military bases, but no details were provided.
+Police in Tehran also reportedly used water cannons and tear gas to disperse demonstrators in the winter of 2017–18, while plainclothes officers beat women and men.
+State television said that “security forces” had used “strong resistance” to prevent purportedly armed protesters from taking control of police and military bases, but provided no details.

 Senior Iranian regime officials and their associates have threatened to retaliate against protesters: